Handbook for quality in cultural Web sites

 Usability.gov

-USA government site on usability, with many references on the
+USA government site on usability, with many references on the subject.

 http://www.usability.gov/accessibility/index.html